 Phyllis Paccadolmi Awards

-Phyllis Paccadolmi (192?-2006) devoted over 50 years of her long life to the Ridgefield Library, joining its small staff straight out of high school in 1946 and retiring in 1999 after having served in every capacity from page to director.
+Phyllis Paccadolmi devoted over 50 years of her life to the Ridgefield Library, she began working at the Library in 1946 and retired in 1999 after having served in every capacity from high school Page to Head Librarian in charge.
 For generations of Ridgefielders, “Miss P” personified the Ridgefield Library and is remembered fondly for her warmth, helpfulness and encyclopedic knowledge of the town and its people.
-This award honors those whose commitment to the Library exemplifies her spirit and dedication.
+These awards honor those whose commitment to the Library exemplifies her spirit and dedication.

-Ellen Burns and Darwin Ellis, owners of Books on the Common
+Ellen Burns and Darwin Ellis, Books on the Common

 Theresa Miller and Julie Yaun